 The first inklings of what is now Jigawatt were some proprietary tools we built to run our solar dealership better.
 Cool lead generation made us contenders in the marketplace.
 Project management tools made us more organized and effective at delivery.
 But the real magic was in building quotes: a solar value proposition has a lot of moving parts, and doing it with spreadsheets is difficult, time consuming, and highly prone to costly errors (“Ya zeroed out the energy cost escalator, ya knucklehead!”).
 These innovative but rickety-as-hell little apps served as a competitive advantage for our dealership.
 But the mission proved to be much bigger.

 See, in light of human impact and the global energy economy, solar is — relatively speaking — amazing for the planet.
 The more solar we get on rooftops, the more likely we are to still have polar bears, the mighty sequoia, and the Great Barrier Reef in fifty years.
 And if our software, instead of making us better at competing with others on the same mission, could instead give us amazing personal success by making everyone better at getting glass on rooftops, isn’t that a win all around?

-Work continues on the next level up, an expansion on Core we call Jigawatt Pro.
-This is slated for beta release in October of 2022.
-Concurrently, we’re working to integrate with lenders, distributors, imagery providers, and other popular solar industry services that our user base depends on to do their job thoroughly.
+We are continually expanding and stabilizing features, and are working to integrate with lenders, distributors, imagery providers, and other popular solar industry services that our user base depends on to do their job thoroughly.
 We engage with our users and provide updates to the project on our Discord, which you can find right on our Contact page.